MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-self-service-signup-purchase-for-power-bi.md

 ### Activate a license for an organizational subscription

-Your organization has purchased a Fabric or Power BI subscription that includes capacities and licenses.
+Your organization purchased a Fabric or Power BI subscription that includes capacities and licenses.
 Self-service is enabled.
 Open Fabric in a browser (app.fabric.microsoft.com) to activate a license for yourself.
-The license you are assigned depends on the organizational subscription and self-service settings.
+The license you're assigned depends on the organizational subscription and self-service settings.

-If you've never used Fabric, you can activate your license by selecting an email link.
+If you haven't used Fabric, you can activate your license by selecting an email link.
 Colleagues share Fabric items in email, and selecting a Fabric link initiates signing up for a Fabric license.

 Another way to activate your license is to select a **Try free** or **Buy now** button.